 Washington State University Tri-Cities

 Office of Admissions

-Richland, WA 99354-1671
+Richland, WA 99354

-When we receive your application, the application fee (or waiver request), and official transcripts from the college(s) you’ve attended, the Office of Admissions will review your application and all supporting materials.
-We will also determine your total number of transferable college credits, cumulative GPA in the transferable work, and which University common requirements (UCORE) you’ve completed.
+When we receive your transfer application, the application fee or waiver request and official transcripts from the colleges you’ve attended, the Office of Admissions will review your application and all supporting materials.
+During our review we’ll determine your total number of transferable college credits, cumulative GPA in the transferable work and which University common requirements (UCORE) you’ve completed.
 Courses that are applicable to your major will be evaluated by the department you’re planning to major in.